mikemyl/algorithms-stanford/README.md

 It is not required for our programs that were developed for each assignment to be submitted (in fact, even if we wanted to submit there is no such form!) - we only need to provide the final answer.
 I won't paste the plain result of each assignment here, so one should at least run the main module of each assignment to get the result.
-Hopefully, he will read the algorithm developed :)
+Hopefully, he will have a look at the algorithm :)

 * [Programming Assignment 1 - Inversions Calculation](assignment1_inversions_calculator)
 * [Programming Assignment 2 - QuickSort](assignment2_quicksort_count_comparisons)